shrimpeu/PUP-Medical-Health-Form-Website/README.md

 ## Features

-- **User Authentication and Authorization**: Secure login system for students and staff to access the platform.
 - **Medical Form Submission**: Users can fill out and submit medical health forms online.
-- **Admin Dashboard**: Administrators can view and manage submitted health forms, including approving or rejecting submissions.
 - **Responsive Design**: The website is accessible on various devices, including desktops, tablets, and smartphones.
-- **Email Notifications**: Automatic email notifications are sent to users upon form submission and status updates.

 ## Challenges